Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight

 \section{Abstract}

-We present some blocks of Ariki-Koike algebras $\h$ where the decomposition matrices are independent of the characteristic of the underlying field.
+We present some blocks of Ariki-Koike algebras $\h$ for which the decomposition matrices are independent of the characteristic of the underlying field.
 We complete the description of the graded decomposition numbers for blocks of Ariki-Koike algebras of weight at most two, which consists of analysing the indecomposable core blocks at level $r=3$, and give a closed formula for the decomposition numbers in this case.
-We then look in detail at core blocks in higher levels whose weight graphs are trees.
-We end with some graded decomposition numbers for such blocks when $r=4$.